dNationCloud/kubernetes-monitoring/helpers/FAQ.md

 fully customize the default state panels or alerts.
 You can also create your own to fulfill your host monitoring requirements.
 Currently, layer 1 customization is implemented.
 For full list of host templates see the [docs](https://dnationcloud.github.io/kubernetes-monitoring/docs/documentation/#templates).

-If you want to customize some existing (default) layer 1 template in host monitoring just create a simple yaml file:
+If you want to customize default layer 1 template in host monitoring just create a simple yaml file:
 ```yaml
 templates:
   host: